JustinChristensen/parser_gen/libs/gram/README.md

 * decide what to do with error handling in the generated parser
 * make analyze detect shift/reduce and reduce/reduce conflicts (and classify the grammar accordingly)
 * make the char and string literals actually behave like literals (instead of passing them along verbatim to the scanner generator)
+* check bounds or stack buffers (buffer overflows as far as the eye can see)